 Laguna Beach features seven miles of beautiful coastline is the main draw.
 Countless outdoor activities and a flourishing arts scene, it’s no wonder that Laguna Beach has been a favorite destination for Southern Californians and other travelers in-the-know.

 Stroll down historic Glassell and Chapman Streets past charming historic buildings and antique stores tucked neatly between cozy sidewalk restaurants and soda fountains.
 Established in 1871, the area is the most historic city in Orange County and is one of the best walking districts in all of Southern California.

-Take a historic journey back in time with you visit this popular California Mission.
+Take a historical journey back in time with you to visit this famous California Mission.
 After your tour of the mission, there is plenty more to see nearby in the San Juan Capistrano Rios district.
 This day trip is possible to take by train with the Amtrak station only a short walk away.

-The Santa Ana Zoo a surprising little zoo tucked away in Prentice Park in Santa Ana.
-Along with a couple of big zoos exhibits, this family-friendly zoo is a great place for younger children.
-Top off your visit with a trip on the zoo train or if you go on the weekend they have camel rides.
+The Santa Ana Zoo, a surprising little zoo tucked away in Prentice Park in Santa Ana.
+Along with a couple of significant zoos exhibits, this family-friendly zoo is an excellent place for younger children.
+Top off your visit with a trip on the zoo train, or if you go on the weekend, they have camel rides.

 Richard Nixon Library is a fascinating place for a day trip.
-Located in Yorba Linda the library houses a huge collection of historical artifacts including the president’s limo, helicopter and a wonderful display of statues of world leaders.
+Located in Yorba Linda, the library houses a vast collection of historical artifacts, including the president’s limo, helicopter, and an incredible display of statues of world leaders.
 Richard Nixon’s birthplace and final resting places are also on the grounds.